Improved indoor air quality

 PVHR in action

-One such strategy is PVHR (Passive Ventilation with Heat Recovery), a low cost solution that can easily fit in both refurbished properties and new-build houses.
+One such strategy is PVHR (Passive Ventilation with Heat Recovery), a low-cost solution that can easily fit in both refurbished properties and new-build houses.
 PVHR pioneers Ventive manufacture passive ventilation systems with heat recovery which are designed to deliver all the fresh air needed within a home, with zero running costs and minimal heat loss.
-They are already working with a number of major UK Housing Associations who facilitate high quality social housing for rent and sale.
+They are already working with a number of major UK Housing Associations who facilitate high-quality social housing for rent and sale.

-Ventive were recently asked to help solve an ongoing problem in a rented property in Camberley.
+Ventive was recently asked to help solve an ongoing problem in a rented property in Camberley.
 A mother and young baby lived in the semi-detached house, which had been subject to concerns over condensation and recurrent mould growth within two rooms of the property.
 Despite routine maintenance and remedial works, the issues seemed to reoccur.
 This was having a negative and distressing impact on the residents, including early asthma symptoms and skin irritations for both mother and child.

 Ventive arranged to trial their unique Passive Ventilation with Heat Recovery systems in the property to demonstrate how their non-intrusive ventilation solution would help solve the damp and condensation problems.

 Since the Ventive S and Ventive S+ systems were installed, the mould and condensation problems have not returned and the health and well-being of the residents has improved significantly.

 Ventive products are designed to breathe fresh air into a house either through the existing chimney, where Ventive S replaces the chimney pot with a cowl, or via a new roof penetration and a short flue section with the Ventive S+ variant, if no suitable chimney is available.
 Both Ventive S and S+ incorporate the same cassette that features an innovative, patented and incredibly efficient heat exchanger.

 Tom Lipinski, Founder and Technical Director from Ventive, comments: